PostHog/posthog.com/contents/handbook/people/hiring-process.md

 ## Deciding to Hire

 Every hire introduces complexity to the organisation and increases our burn rate.
-As a result, we think very careful about each new role, and we set an extremely high bar for the people that we do hire.
+As a result, we think very carefully about each new role, and we set an extremely high bar for the people that we do hire.

 See [our Strategy page](/handbook/strategy/strategy) to find out how we are thinking about which people we should be hiring, and when.